CCR-project/CCR/README.md

 - ocamlbuild (>= *0.14.0*)

-All packages except coq-ordinal can be installed from [OPAM archive for Coq](https://github.com/coq/opam-coq-archive)
+All packages can be installed from [OPAM archive for Coq](https://github.com/coq/opam-coq-archive)